SWI-Prolog/packages-real/README.txt

  ?- pack_rebuild( real ).

-Yap:
+ SWI-Prolog (b)
+   clone real into pl-devel/packages/real
+	add this to your build script
+	export EXTRA_PKGS="real"
+	build SWI from sources as per usual

+ Yap
    replace $YAP/packages/real with the development version you downloaded and rebuilt Yap with

    configure --with-R

 Test
 ---
+ SWI

+   ?- [pack('pack/real/examples/for_real')].
+   ?- for_real.

+ Yap
    ?- [examples/for_real].
    ?- for_real.

-In your prolog system.

 ---

 Nicos Angelopoulos and Vitor Santos Costa

-December, 2012.
+December, 2013.